angakt/iris/README.md

 # Iris: Dynamic Privacy Preserving Search in Authenticated Chord Peer-to-Peer Networks

-This repository contains the code and the data used in our paper, “Iris: Dynamic Privacy Preserving Search in Authenticated Chord Peer-to-Peer Networks”.
+This repository contains the code and the data used in the paper *Iris: Dynamic Privacy Preserving Search in Authenticated Chord Peer-to-Peer Networks* appear at [NDSS Symposium 2025](https://www.ndss-symposium.org/ndss2025/).
 Initially, we provide the instructions to set up and run our code.
 We then elaborate further on the experiments we have performed.

 ## Dependencies